-The term due diligence gets thrown around a lot without people thinking very much about what it means.
-The dictionary gives the term due diligence a basic meaning.
-Depending on the context in which the term is used, it can hold other meanings, as it does in relation to boards of directors.
+The dictionary gives the term 'due diligence' a basic meaning.
+Depending on the context in which the term is used, it can hold other meanings — especially for corporations, nonprofits and educational institutions.

-Merriam-Webster provides a definition for due diligence as it pertains to business.
+Merriam-Webster defines due diligence as it pertains to business.
 The definition cites ‘research and analysis of a company or organization done in preparation for a business transaction (such as a corporate merger or purchase of securities).’

 What Is Due Diligence?